The future of corporate banking in digital transformation strategy

 - The corporate bank of the future will focus on a broad presence in various digital channels and strong relationship management with customers.
 Paradoxically, the digital revolution will prove the latter a competitive advantage on the market.

-- The key areas of digital transformation are processes, relationship management, stability and security.
+- The key areas of digital transformation strategy are processes, relationship management, stability and security.

 - Quantitative measures of a digital transformation’s success revolve around reducing the costs of traditional customer service.